WATCHING THE GREAT THINGS GO

 demolished

-LORD, loosen our attachment to the great things that will not last.
-Tighten our grip on your kingdom, which will last.
+Lord, loosen our attachment to the great things that cannot endure.
+Strengthen our hold on Your kingdom, which will.